jchai002/choir-justice-supplies/uk/en/ooma-office-pricing-chart.markdown

 tags: [add-ons, basic-setup, personalization, phone-number, porting, wework]
 ---

 With Ooma Office for WeWork, you only need to pay for the capacity that you use.
 We've created the chart below to help you understand our pricing structure so that you can make informed decisions.
-All prices include GST.
+All prices include VAT.

 <p style="width:700px; margin-left:auto; margin-right:auto">
 <table id="pricingTable">